 Staff must also be instructed on any control or monitoring points identified by your Hazard Analysis.

-Finally, within three months of starting work, staff that prepare open high-risk foods or handle food and have a supervisory role must have training to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Hygiene.
+Within three months of starting work, staff that prepare open high-risk foods or handle food and have a supervisory role must have training to a level equivalent to the Chartered Institute of Environmental Health (CIEH) Foundation Certificate in Food Safety (level 2).
+Find out about CIEH courses.
 There are other accredited bodies that offer training such as the Royal Society of Health.

-There are other local providers offering a wide range of accredited courses, including Farnborough College of Technology and Alton College.
+There are local providers offering a wide range of accredited courses, including Farnborough College of Technology and Alton College.
+The foundation level course is also offered by a number of online providers.

 Environmental Health team